Synchronize branches with Guidewire VCS

 You're fully responsible for setting up and maintaining the configuration for the bring-your-own code repository method.
 For details, see Bring-your-own code repository.

-With a set of Git commands, you can set up synchronization of code between the Guidewire VCS and your remote repository.
+With a set of Git commands, you can set up synchronization of code between the Guidewire VCS and your external repository.
 The synchronization doesn't require cloning the code.

 For details on changes in the Guidewire Layer, see Troubleshooting.